Oxford campsites

 Fringford, Bicester, Oxfordshire (13.9 miles)

-A small, quiet site with good basic facilities and pods, set close to Bicester and Oxford.
+A small, quiet site with good basic facilities pods and shepherd's huts, set close to Oxford.
 Open all year.

 Poundon, Bicester, Oxfordshire (14.1 miles)